coherentgraphics/cpdf-binaries/README.md

 The last version of cpdf compatible with Windows XP is v2.2.1.

 MacOS: The executable is codesigned, but not notarized.
-If it refuses to run the first time, go to System Preferences --> Security & Privacy --> General and click "Allow anyway".
+If it refuses to run the first time, go to System Preferences --> Security & Privacy and click "Allow anyway".
 Instructions:

 [https://www.coherentpdf.com/mac.html](https://www.coherentpdf.com/mac.html)